inside.ewu.edu

 Pre-requisites: graduate standing.

-This course surveys the application of psychological principles and methods of work.
-It includes employee selection, motivation, performance and behavior; the structure and function of occupational positions and activities; and the nature, processes and development of organizations.
+Surveys the application of psychological principles and methods of work.
+Includes employee selection, motivation, performance, and behavior; the structure and function of occupational positions and activities; and the nature, processes, and development of organizations.

 PSYC 565.
 DEVELOPMENTAL PSYCHOPATHOLOGY.
 4 Credits.